katarina-vc/xv6-lazy-page-allocation/README.md

 ## Implementation Notes

+### `ls` Command Implementation Notes
+The ls command was implemented as advised on the Canvas instructions page.
+The ls command hides hidden files by checking if there is "." at the start of the file name.
+Additionally, it checks if a file type of a current entry is a folder, and if there is so, it appends "/" to the end of the file.
+Additionally, the flag `-a` makes it possible to display hidden files.

+### `sleep` Command Implementation Notes
+This instruction followed the guidelines of Dr. Kim.
+Particluraly, it accepts an integer number that indicates the number of CPU Clock Ticks the sleep command is going to be working for.
+Then it passes the argument to the sleep system class.
+To make it easier for users to use this function, we added it to the makefile so that users can call it from the terminal.

 ### `find` Command Implementation Notes
 The find command has been implemented, as per Professor Gene Kim's instructions, the user MUST specify the "-name" flag at the very least in order to use the command.
 Additionally, the user cannot use regex to find files.